-D. Resident Foreign Currency (RFC) Account:
+2.4.
+Resident Foreign Currency (RFC) Account:

-- Account can be opened by an NRI on returning to India for permanent settlement - Accounts are held in Foreign Currency - Proceeds of NRE/FCNR accounts can be credited to this account - Accounts are held in the form of Savings Bank or Term Deposit - Funds from RFC account can be freely remitted abroad for approved purposes. - Income like pension, rent and other monetary benefits received from abroad in favour of the account holder can be credited to this account. - Account can be continued by renewals. - By converting assets which were acquired by him when he was a non-resident or inherited from or gifted by a person resident outside India and repatriated to India;

-a. before July 8, 1947 or any income arising or accruing thereon which is held outside India in pursuance of a general or special permission granted by the Reserve Bank;

-b. received as proceeds of LIC claims/ maturity/ surrendered value settled in forex from an Indian insurance company permitted to undertake life insurance business by the Insurance Regulatory and Development Authority.
+- Account can be opened by an NRI on returning to India for permanent settlement - Accounts are held in Foreign Currency - Proceeds of NRE/FCNR accounts can be credited to this account - Accounts are held in the form of Savings Bank or Term Deposit - Funds from RFC account can be freely remitted abroad for approved purposes. - Income like pension, rent and other monetary benefits received from abroad in favour of the account holder can be credited to this account. - Account can be continued by renewals. - By converting assets which were acquired by him when he was a non-resident or inherited from or gifted by a person resident outside India and repatriated to India; - a. before July 8, 1947 or any income arising or accruing thereon which is held outside India in pursuance of a general or special permission granted by the Reserve Bank; - b. received as proceeds of LIC claims/ maturity/ surrendered value settled in forex from an Indian insurance company permitted to undertake life insurance business by the Insurance Regulatory and Development Authority.

 - Such accounts can be held jointly with resident relative as joint holder on 'former or survivor' basis.
-However, such resident Indian relative joint account holder cannot operate the account during the life time of the resident account holder. - The balances in the Non-Resident External (NRE) Account and Foreign Currency Bank [FCNR (B)] Account can be credited to the RFC account when the residential status of the non-resident Indian (NRI) changes to that of a Resident.
+However, such resident Indian relative joint account holder cannot operate the account during the life time of the resident account holder. - The balances in the Non-Resident External (NRE) Account and Foreign Currency Bank [FCNR (B)] Account can be credited to the RFC account when the residential status of the non-resident Indian (NRI) changes to that of a Resident. - The balances in RFC accounts are free from all restrictions regarding utilization of foreign currency balances outside India.

+2.5.
 Resident Foreign Currency (Domestic) Accounts:

-1) Account can be opened by a resident Indian out of foreign exchange acquired in the form of currency notes, Bank notes and travellers' cheques from specified sources such as:

-a) payment while on a visit abroad for services not arising from any business or anything done in India;

-b) honorarium or gift or for services rendered or in settlement of any lawful obligation from any person not resident in India and who is on a visit to India;

-c) honorarium or gift while on a visit to any place outside India;

-d) gift from a relative;

-e) unspent foreign exchange acquired from an authorised person for travel abroad;

-f) representing the disinvestment proceeds received by the resident account holder on conversion of shares held by him to ADRs/ GDRs under the 6DR Scheme, 2014;

-g) by way of earnings received as the proceeds of life insurance policy claims/ maturity/ surrender values settled in foreign currency from an insurance company in India permitted to undertake life insurance business by the Insurance Regulatory and Development Authority

-2) This facility is in addition to that provided under RBI Notification No.FEMA.11(R)/ 2015-RB dated December 29, 2015, as amended from time to time.

-3) The sum total of the accruals in the account during a calendar month should be converted into Rupees on or before the last day of the succeeding calendar month after adjusting for utilization of the balances for approved purposes or forward commitments.
+- 1) Account can be opened by a resident Indian out of foreign exchange acquired in the form of currency notes, Bank notes and travellers' cheques from specified sources such as: - a) payment while on a visit abroad for services not arising from any business or anything done in India; - b) honorarium or gift or for services rendered or in settlement of any lawful obligation from any person not resident in India and who is on a visit to India; - c) honorarium or gift while on a visit to any place outside India; - d) gift from a relative; - e) unspent foreign exchange acquired from an authorised person for travel abroad; - f) representing the disinvestment proceeds received by the resident account holder on conversion of shares held by him to ADRs/ GDRs under the 6DR Scheme, 2014; - g) by way of earnings received as the proceeds of life insurance policy claims/ maturity/ surrender values settled in foreign currency from an insurance company in India permitted to undertake life insurance business by the Insurance Regulatory and Development Authority - 2) This facility is in addition to that provided under RBI Notification No.FEMA.11(R)/ 2015-RB dated December 29, 2015, as amended from time to time. - 3) The sum total of the accruals in the account during a calendar month should be converted into Rupees on or before the last day of the succeeding calendar month after adjusting for utilization of the balances for approved purposes or forward commitments. - 4) Balances in the account can be used for any current or capital account transactions in accordance with the provisions of the Foreign Exchange Management (Current Account

-4) Balances in the account can be used for any current or capital account transactions in accordance with the provisions of the Foreign Exchange Management (Current Account Transactions) Rules, 2000 or the Foreign Exchange Management (Permissible Capital Account Transactions) Regulations, 2000, respectively.
+Transactions) Rules, 2000 or the Foreign Exchange Management (Permissible Capital Account Transactions) Regulations, 2000, respectively.